 "Wow, what a view," A young man said while looking out the window of the airship he and the other potential hunters are in with a small smile on his face, "I'll never get tired of high views like this."

-The young man's name is Baltazar Azul, a graduate of Signal Academy and one of the many heirs of the famous weapons and armor forging company, Azure Armory Inc. He has brown eyes with a curved scar under his right eye, brown skin and short, black hair.
-He is dressed in a black collar sleeveless polo shirt, dark blue pants, black and blue shoes and a short sleeve dark blue trench coat with blue lightning design at the end of the cloak and sleeves and the Azure symbol, a large blue lightning bolt with three black stripes on it inside a circle, on the back.
+The young man's name is Baltazar D. Azul, a graduate of Signal Academy.
+He has brown eyes with a jagged scar under his right eye in the image of a horizontal lightning bolt, mocha colored skin and short, bluish black hair.
+He is dressed in a black polo shirt with gold buttons, dark blue pants, black and blue shoes and dark blue duster with an image of a large blue lightning bolt with three black stripes on it inside a circle on the back.
 He carries a sheathed katana on his left side, a rectangular black case strapped on his lower back and a small pouch right below the case.
-He also wears a pair of blue framed glasses, a gold necklace with an intricate snowflake design and a pair of fingerless gloves with a pair of blue folded gauntlets on his arms.
+He also wears a pair of blue framed shade like glasses, a gold necklace with an intricate snowflake design and a pair of fingerless gloves with a pair of blue folded gauntlets on his arms, hidden under the sleeves of his duster.

 "Hey!
 Sparky!
 Over here!"
 Yang called as soon as she saw him, using the name he obtained with his skills in Signal.
 Baltazar's eye twitched a little, silently wondering why Yang kept calling him that after all this time.

-"I wish she stopped calling me that," Baltazar thought sadly as he got closer to the sisters, "Oh well, at least it's better than what Cody use to call me.
-Or worse...what Levy use to call me."
+"I wish she stopped calling me that," Baltazar thought sadly as he got closer to the sisters, "Oh well, at least it's better than what my cousins back home used to call me.
+Even if they are true."

 "Good, you're here," Yang said with a smile, "Now we can have a group hug!"